 provides a dedicated support desk for customers who have disabilities or who are looking for support to use assistive technology, such as screen readers, screen magnifiers, and speech recognition commands.

 At Microsoft, our commitment to developing innovative accessibility solutions started more than two decades ago.
 Our commitment to accessibility is reflected in these key elements:

 Sharing information.
 The Microsoft Accessibility Website and Accessibility Update newsletter provide information about the accessibility of Microsoft products, including demos, tutorials, and guides.
-Accessibility and personalization information is available in 58 regions and 41 languages.
+Accessibility and personalization information is available in many regions and languages internationally.